Netlia/documentation/partnerCommunication.md

 ## EventType alive
 Occurs at periodic intervals, confirming the functionality of the device.

-A sample of the sent event:
+A sample of the event:
 ```yaml
 {
     "ProtocolVersion": 1,